neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 ![road filter: example 1 resulting tiles](assets/exemple_three_state2_5.png)

-As you can see this time, it only matches tiles that have both `Ancien Asphalt Highway` and `Dirt Path` **at the same time**, and not the other tiles!
+As you can see this time, we have the same condition **but** they are all checked together.
+Thus the filter only matches tiles that have both `Ancien Asphalt Highway` and `Dirt Path` **at the same time**, and not the other tiles!

 ## Three States: advanced example 2